 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The Village's policy limits its exposure to credit risk by limiting investments to the safest types of securities, prequalifying the financial institution, intermediaries and advisors with which the Village will conduct business; and diversifying the investment portfolio so that potential loss on individual securities will be minimized.
-The Village's investment in the Illinois Funds is rated AAA by Fitch.
+The Village's investment in the Illinois Funds is rated AAAmmf by Fitch.

 Custodial Credit Risk.
 In the case of deposits, this is the risk that in the event of a bank failure, the Village's deposits may not be returned to it.
-The Village's investment policy requires pledging of collateral with a fair value of 110% of all bank balances in excess of federal depository insurance with the collateral held by the Village or a third party in the Village's name.
+The Village's investment policy requires that all deposits in excess of federal depository insurance limits be secured by some form of collateral held by a third party in the Village's name.
 At year-end, the entire amount of the bank balance of deposits was covered by federal depository or equivalent insurance.